 Alicante is one of the most interesting areas for birding in Spain.
 Alicante holds a fantastic diversity of habitats which are home to many sought after bird species.
 Thus, it is becoming one the most popular birding spots in Spain.
-You might find interesting our wildlife related article about “things to do in Costa Blanca“.
+You might find interesting our 5-day bird watching tour in Alicante and Valencia.

 Please find below a report about two birding trips in Alicante during January.

 I have known Vernon and Lynee for three years.
 They are a very nice couple who enjoy combining the facilities of Benidorm with some birding trips in Costa Blanca.

 On Monday we set off to Las Salinas de Santa Pola.
 Our first stop was near the city, where we get our first waders feeding on the pans: Dunlins, Little Stints, Sandering, Little Ringed Plover and Black-winged Stilts.
 On the water, there is a large group of Coots and both Grebes (Little and the gorgeous Black-necked).
 Then we continue to stop in the tower of Tamarit.
 There we get our first Slender-billed Gull (Pau’s van logo!), a Redshank and a Spoonbill.